theNestruo/z80-asm-meter-vscode/README.md

 </details>

 <details>
-<summary>Total timing calculation of the execution flow to the selected exit point settings</summary>
+<summary>Total timing calculation of the execution flow to the selected exit point: settings</summary>

 * [`z80-asm-meter.timing.atExit.retEnabled`](vscode://settings/z80-asm-meter.timing.atExit.retEnabled): Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `RET`, `RETI` or `RETN` instruction.